zakplum/goldsmiths-food-finder/README.md

 The website is simple to use, simply browse through the website and use the search and filter options to find restaurants that suit your dietary needs.

-<u>Contributions</u>
+Contributions
-As this is a university project, no contributions will be accepted at this time.
+- As this is a university project, no contributions will be accepted at this time.
 However, feedback and suggestions are always welcome.